panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 `elementRef` is forwarded to `<Child>`, which then forwards the ref to `<GrandChild>`, which finally connect the ref to `<div>Deep!</div>`.

-On a side note, try to keep the forwarding at a mimimum to avoid increasing the code complexity.
+On a side note, try to keep the forwarding at a minimum to avoid increasing the code complexity.

 ## 5. Pitfalls